moebiussurfing/ofxSurfingImGui/README.md

     // two widgets in the same line with 10px of spacing at end widgetsManager.AddWidgetConf(b2, SurfingWidgetTypes::IM_BUTTON_SMALL, true, 2);
     widgetsManager.AddWidgetConf(b3, SurfingWidgetTypes::IM_BUTTON_SMALL, false, 2, 10);
-    // a float parameter presented with number and +/- controls widgetsManager.AddWidgetConf(f1, SurfingWidgetTypes::IM_STEPPER);
+    // a widget presented with number and +/- controls widgetsManager.AddWidgetConf(f1, SurfingWidgetTypes::IM_STEPPER);
-    // the same float parameter but as a slider and 10px spacing at the end widgetsManager.AddWidgetConf(f2, SurfingWidgetTypes::IM_DRAG, false, 1, 10);
+    // the same parameter but as a slider and 10px spacing at the end widgetsManager.AddWidgetConf(f2, SurfingWidgetTypes::IM_DRAG, false, 1, 10);
-    // an int as slider
+    // a widget as slider
     widgetsManager.AddWidgetConf(i1, SurfingWidgetTypes::IM_SLIDER);
-    // an int as stepper
+    // an widget as stepper
     widgetsManager.AddWidgetConf(i2, SurfingWidgetTypes::IM_STEPPER);
 }
 void ofApp::drawWidgets()